henryjuho/uspopgen/index.md

 You will find folders called ```data/``` and ```scripts/``` and a ```README.md``` file containing the the text for this webpage.

-You will also see file called ```uspopgen_modules``` which contains the commands requied to load the software for the course.
+You will also see a file named ```uspopgen_modules``` which contains the commands required to load the software for the course.
 To load them issue:

     source uspopgen_modules